 |

 A rectangular area defining a fluid zone on the symbol.
-Uses absolute coordinates relative to the block origin. |
+Uses absolute coordinates relative to the block origin.
+The rectangle keeps its width and length the same across all matched symbol geometries.
+Best for objects where connection point positions are consistent. |

 |

-Relative Static Geometry Area |
+Relative Rectangle |

 🗂️ Group Nodes